 There is no evidence to suggest that the COVID-19 vaccine would cause a flare-up of your condition.
 There is also no evidence that the vaccine would stop your medicine from working properly.
 If you do have a flare-up after receiving the vaccine, this is likely to be a coincidence, as Crohn's and Colitis flares can happen unexpectedly.
 It's common for periods of stress to trigger a flare-up, so this might also be responsible.
-Tummy pain, nausea, vomiting, fatigue and decreased appetite can be side effects of the vaccine, so it may be that if you are experiencing these, it is a temporary side effect rather than the start of a Crohn's or Colitis flare-up.
+Tummy pain, nausea, vomiting, diarrhoea, fever, fatigue and decreased appetite can all be side effects of the vaccine, so it may be that if you are experiencing these, it is a temporary side effect rather than the start of a Crohn's or Colitis flare-up.

 If you feel you have had a side effect from the COVID-19 vaccine, you can report it via the MHRA Yellow Card reporting site, and speak to your IBD Team.

 If you look at the history of vaccinations in people with immune problems like Crohn's and Colitis, there has been no evidence that commonly used vaccinations trigger a flare in your disease.

 The COVID-19 vaccine particles are unlikely to live in your body forever.
 Your body will probably eliminate the particles in about ten days [from what we have seen from mice studies] and then it's gone forever.
 You generate an immune response against them.
 Your immune system is smart and has an excellent memory.
 It will remember the viral components present in the vaccine, and if it ever sees the coronavirus itself in the future, it will recall the encounter and rapidly generate antibodies that neutralize the virus, or protective immune cells called T-cells.